 Fecal coliform levels are elevated periodically, partly because samples collected from the shore of this small reservoir are more susceptible to local disturbances.
-Bird harassment and watershed protection programs were stepped up in September to minimize contamination.
+Bird harassment and watershed protection programs were stepped up in September 1998 to minimize contamination.
+Fecal coliform levels remained very low this month.

-Treated Water Disinfectant Levels in Hultman Aqueduct at Norumbega Disinfection Facility and Commonwealth Avenue Pump Station (Entry Point to Customer Distribution Systems)
+Disinfectant Levels in Hultman Aqueduct at Norumbega Disinfection Facility and Commonwealth Avenue Pump Station (Entry Point to Customer Distribution Systems)